Pee (South Park): Plot

 The destroyed park is quarantined, and the scientist advises against a mission to rescue those trapped inside, fearing their exposure to "pee contamination" has turned them into dangerous, hate-filled mutants.
 To prove his theory, the scientist urinates onto a test monkey, which clearly becomes annoyed and enraged.
 An antidote to this reaction is then tested on other monkeys, but proven unsuccessful when the monkeys still become angered when urinated on.
 Meanwhile, Cartman clings to debris to stay afloat, while the other boys have reached higher ground.
 Cartman is rescued by the occupants of an inflatable raft from a water park ride.
-Noticing he is the only white person in the raft, Cartman assumes he is the "last of his species," and that his envisioned 2012 scenario has occurred three years early.
+Noticing he is the only white person in the raft, Cartman assumes he is the "last of his species", and that his envisioned 2012 scenario has occurred three years early.
 He imagines a world in which he must speak in minority slang, is paid lower wages, and eventually forced to live in a concentration camp.

 The other boys find Pi Pi, who informs them the park can be drained of the inundation if someone can swim through the pee to reach an emergency release valve.
 Kyle reluctantly agrees to do the job as he said at the start of the episode that he could hold his breath for the longest, but is horrified to learn he must drink some of the pee in order to offset the fluid pressure he will encounter at the depths.
 Outside, an antidote that keeps the monkeys calm during yet another urination test is discovered: bananas.
 Back inside the park, Kyle reluctantly drinks a jarful of pee in preparation for his plunge into the flood.
-Just after he finishes the jar, helicopters arrive as part of the rescue mission, which makes Kyle extremely furious for drinking pee for nothing.
-After escaping the pee-filled water park, Cartman reunites with his friends, and is glad that he isn't the last of the species and he declares that he will live up to the fullest.
+Just after he finishes the jar, helicopters arrive as part of the rescue mission, which makes Kyle extremely furious for drinking pee when he didn't have to.
+After escaping the pee-filled water park, Cartman reunites with his friends, and is glad that he is not the last of the species and he declares that he will live up to the fullest.
 Kyle angrily says that he has to get his stomach pumped at the hospital.
-Stan reassures that it's only a little pee.
+Stan reassures that it is only a little pee.
 Kyle angrily complains that bananas are the only thing (in his opinion) "more disgusting" than pee.
 The water tester doles out bananas to the kids.
 The fire marshal tells them that they must eat their bananas immediately.
-Kyle angrily asks why, but a police officer aims his gun at Kyle, saying that he must do it, or he'll be put down and Kyle yells in frustration.
+Kyle angrily asks why, but a police officer aims his gun at Kyle, saying that he must do it, or he will be put down and Kyle yells in frustration.